 - The Ledge Swing: Much like The Ledge Bungy, this is located at the top of Queenstown’s Skyline Gondola and it will set you flying 400 meters across and over Queenstown!
 (To reserve your spot, book here).

 There are various things to do in South Island that will let you go through a thrilling yet fast experience…

 - Luge: Somewhat of a mix between a go-kart (without the engine) and a toboggan (without the snow), “Luge” is a fun and fast-paced adventure activity in Queenstown that is great for people of all ages!
 I enjoyed this so much and it is a fit for any age, so go and give this a try!

 - Shotover Jet Boat: This is an adrenaline-pumping activity that was invented by New Zealand.
 So if you like speed (at 85kph!), spins, and thrills combined with marvelous water scenery in Shotover River, going on a jet boating activity will be worth your while!

 - Kawarau Zipride: Want to know how it feels like to fly down like superman?
 With Kawarau’s three 130-meter ziplines, you can!
 Choose from a solo or tandem ride to maximize the rush.
 (To reserve your spot, book here).

-There are diverse kayaking opportunities in the South Island wherein you can get up close with the nature’s wildlife as well as its spectacular coastal formations in clear subtropical waters.
-Some of the best places to do it are in Nelson Lakes National Park, Marlborough Sounds, Lake Tekapo, and Abel Tasman National Park among many others!
+There are diverse kayaking opportunities in the South Island wherein you can get up close with nature’s wildlife as well as its spectacular coastal formations in clear subtropical waters.
+Some of the best places to do it are Nelson Lakes National Park, Marlborough Sounds, Lake Tekapo, and Abel Tasman National Park among many others!

 …Better yet, if you ever sight a body of water, look for the nearest kayaking shop to rent some for you and your family and friends!